cal-itp/benefits/docs/configuration/transit-provider.md

 ### Metabase { .clear }

 Amplitude currently stores only a year of historical data, so we archive all Cal-ITP data in [Metabase](https://www.metabase.com/).
-Thus, we also need to ensure metrics for the new agency are successfully piped from from Amplitude to Metabase.
+Thus, we also need to ensure metrics for the new provider are successfully piped from from Amplitude to Metabase.

 Use this query to confirm: